 Certificate of Achievement in Dental Laboratory Technology

-The basic introduction courses in the certificate program familiarize students with the procedures, anatomy and material they will work with on the job.
+The basic introductory courses in the certificate program familiarize students with the procedures, anatomy, and material they will work with on the job.
 These courses give students a basic understanding of a typical day as a dental technician.
 These are some of the common courses include:

 - Introduction to dental anatomy and morphology